 Some that are so descriptive, I can feel the green rotting smell of the jungle while reading.

 Others that speaks of truth (perhaps even Truth?).

 ”Our Christian–that is, Western–outlook is rather lugubrious, do you not think?
 We have persuaded ourselves that abnegation”–and he touched his cassock, not without irony–”and self-sacrifice are superior to joyous self-expression, to the emotions simple being?
 Now… if we could just take time from our teaching of our poor Indians, we might learn something from them.
 After all, the Indians come out of Asia, theirs is essentially an Eastern culture; they do not seek for meaning: they are.
 They are not heavy the way we are, they are light as the air; their being is a mere particle of the universe, like a leaf or wing of dragonfly or wisp of cloud.
 Unlike ourselves, they are eternal.”

 Perhaps it’s one of those books that I am happy to have read, rather than having been happy while reading?

-The book I am blogging about is part of the book-reading challenge I’ve set for myself during 2018, to read and blog about 26 Swedish and 26 English books, one book every week, books that I already own.Read More
+The book I am blogging about is part of the book-reading challenge I’ve set for myself during 2020, to read and blog (more or less) monthly about 12 Swedish and 12 English books, books that I already own.Read More